fuckup1337/flyover/README.md

 pip install -r requirements.txt
 ```

-*Note: It is recommended to do this inside a virtual environment to help keep your system clean.
+*Note: It is recommended to use a virtual environment to help keep your system clean.
 See [https://docs.python.org/3/tutorial/venv.html](https://docs.python.org/3/tutorial/venv.html) for more information.*

 ## Usage